-Nursing care involves the support of general well-being of our patients, the provision of episodic acute care and rehabilitation, and when a return to health is not possible, a peaceful death.
+Nursing care involves the support of the general well-being of our patients, the provision of episodic acute care and rehabilitation, and when a return to health is not possible a peaceful death.
 Dying is a profound transition for the individual.
 As healthcare providers, we become skilled in nursing and medical science, but the care of the dying person encompasses much more.
 Certain aspects of this care are taking on more importance for patients, families, and healthcare providers.
-These include pain and other symptom management; psychological, spiritual, and grief/bereavement support.

 The best opportunity for quality care occurs when patients facing death, and their family, have time to consider the meaning of their lives, make plans, and shape the course of their living while preparing for death.